svenuscf/ansible-cisco-upgrade/README.md

 It is also recommended to test ssh connection from Ansible host to the devices before executing these playbooks.
 Alternatively, run the ```show-version.yaml``` playbook which displays the running version of devices as well as proving SSH connection from Ansible host is successful.

-Below list explains each variable:
+Below list explains each variable to be defined in these vars files:

 - **username**                : username used to login from Ansible host to the device
 - **password**                : password used to login from Ansible host to the device.
 Recommended to use ansible-vault to encrypt this file.